 Zoo History and Facts

 The Buttonwood Park Zoo was established in 1894 and is the 12th oldest zoo in the United States.

 In the AZA’s 2003 accreditation report, the team of zoo professionals who visited the Zoo called Buttonwood Park Zoo “one of the finest small zoos in the United States”.

 The Zoo is open year round, with the exception of Thanksgiving, Christmas, and New Year’s Day.

 The Buttonwood Park Zoological Society (BPZS) is a private, nonprofit, tax-exempt organization that supports the Zoo by providing funding for educational programming and organizing family events for the community.
-BPZS funds special programs and events for everyone to enjoy including: Boo at the Zoo, Holiday Zoobilee, Wild Winter Week, Earth Week-April Vacation Week, and a variety of other events.
+BPZS funds special programs and events for everyone to enjoy including: Boo at the Zoo, Party for the Planet, ZooCrew, Smooth Sailing into Kindergarten, Red, White & Brew, Wildlife Education Series and a variety of other educational, family and adult focused events.